barbaralba's translation of the new testament

 The rain that seemed to float was our favorite rain.
 Little drops like bubbles that exploded into little points of wetness when they floated into our faces.

 Our children had received more education than most of the ship crew.
-They simply had not opened their minds.
+They simply had no opportunity to open their minds.
+Education was a scarce luxury.
 In many cases it was easier to communicate with the resident cats.
-Cats ignored the laws handed down by war lords.
+Cats ignored the laws handed down by warlords.
+They ignored all the silly rituals.
+They seemed oblivious to fear and superstition.
+They did not care if a black man crossed their path.
+As long as he didn’t stop to kick them.

 Making free creatures of heaven into slaves of hell.
-It was impossible to ignore the problem and just take the kids to the Toscana and raise goats and chickens.
-Jesus was made a legend by his, our ancestors.
+It was impossible to ignore the problem and just take the children to the Toscana and raise goats and chickens.
+Jesus was made a legend by our ancestors.
 And he was to be made a religious icon by the Empire that ruled most of the western world.
+It was a chance he could not run from.

 "Mommy, why are you crying."